Considerations and Tips

 Expect to meet a variety of topics as the sections in Veterinary Pathology will test knowledge reflecting different fields of pathology, including various species, organ systems and etiologies, as well as mechanisms and pathologic processes.
 Both your knowledge on “classical” diseases and recent developments will be tested.
 Even though diseases relevant to pathologists in Europe are particularly relevant, also expect to get questions related to important “classical” or emerging diseases occurring in other world regions.

-Laboratory animal Veterinary Pathology subsection
+Subsection Laboratory animal

 Definition of “Well established or well described” animal models of human disease